dacsson/Slicer/README.md

 ### Epilogue

+Every image in /resources is my own image made in Photoshop :).

+There is document /resources/text.txt which is an example document.

 Thank you for reading this introduction, hope you found that interesting enough and will check out the code/program itself!

 Feel free to contact me if you will find any bugs.